UK Court of Appeal to reconsider Rwanda asylum plan – DW – 01/17/2023

 The UK's Rwanda asylum plan

-The policy was introduced in a bid to stop people seeking refuge from trying to enter the UK by small boat or truck across the English Channel.
+The policy was introduced to stop people seeking refuge from trying to enter the UK by small boat or truck across the English Channel.

-While the first deportation flight was set to take off to Rwanda on June 14th of last year, several protests and legal challenges raised by rights groups and immigration lawyers, as well as a last minute intervention by the European Court of Human Rights (ECHR), grounded the flight and asylum seekers found their deportation flight tickets canceled.
+While the first deportation flight was set to take off to Rwanda on June 14 last year, several protests and legal challenges raised by rights groups and immigration lawyers, as well as a last-minute intervention by the European Court of Human Rights (ECHR), grounded the flight and asylum-seekers found their deportation flight tickets canceled.

 And many more seeking refuge will continue to make the dangerous journey.